 The surcharge does not apply if land is exempt from land tax or if the total taxable value of your land(s) is below the threshold of $250,000.

-If your land attracts special land tax, you’ll pay this one-off tax at an absentee owner rate of 6.5 per cent from 1 January 2017 (previously 5.5 per cent).
+If your land attracts special land tax, you’ll pay this one-off tax at an absentee owner rate of 6.5 per cent from 1 January 2017 and 7 per cent from 1 January 2020.

 Tell us if you are an absentee owner

 If you are an absentee owner at 31 December, you must tell us before 15 January of the following year using our Absentee Owner Notification Portal.